Canned Answers to Stale Objections

 sacraments are valid.

-is the individual Catholic who is authorized to designate the priest for whom
+the individual Catholic who is authorized to designate the priest for whom the

 because it is the individual Catholic who selects the priest to hear his